Get the Recipe

 Sprinkle the top of the dough with some flour, then dump it out onto a floured work surface.
 It's fine to use a fair amount of flour here; just don't knead it into the dough.
 This should not be hard, as kneading isn't on your agenda anyway.
 Divide the dough into two even balls.

-Working with one ball of dough at a time, form and roll the dough on the counter using the sides of your hands to form a taught ball with a smooth, elastic top.
+Working with one ball of dough at a time, form and roll the dough on the counter using the sides of your hands to form a taut ball with a smooth, elastic top.
 Use your fingers to pinch and smooth out the bottom side of the ball of dough.
 Repeat this process with the second portion of dough.

 Step 3: Proof Dough in Cast Iron Pan